-The .500 Nitro Express was designed to be fired from the most common hunting rifles of the late 1800's and early 1900's, including single and double barrel rifles.
-The .500 Nitro Express today is for sale for double action and bolt action rifles made by some of the most excellent rifle makers in Europe including Holland and Holland, Hambrusch and Rigby.
+The .500 Nitro Express was designed to be fired from the most common hunting rifles of the late 1800s and early 1900s, including single and double barrel rifles.
+Today this cartridge is for sale for double action and bolt action rifles made by some of the most excellent rifle makers in Europe including Holland & Holland, Hambrusch and Rigby.

-Some hunters declare the .500 Nitro Express has too much power and over penetrates all animals but the largest elephants, but other hunters tell stories of using the cartridge on successful hunts for Cape buffalo and rhinoceros.
+Some hunters declare the .500 Nitro Express has too much power and over penetrates all but the largest elephants, but other hunters tell stories of using the cartridge on successful hunts for Cape buffalo and rhinoceros.
 The .500 Nitro Express cartridge, in any case, is extremely effective and capable at short ranges.
 This cartridge does have a definite downside in that the rifle must be very heavy to keep recoil at almost manageable levels.
-In a rifle weighing ten pounds, the .500 Nitro Express still generates recoil energy of about 85 foot pounds.
-That is nearly double the recoil energy of an 8 pound 12 gauge shotgun!
+In a rifle weighing 10 pounds, the .500 Nitro Express still generates recoil energy of about 85 foot pounds.
+That is nearly double the recoil energy of an eight-pound 12 gauge shotgun!

 American hunters will not find many applications for the .500 Nitro Express beyond stopping a rogue elephant that has escaped from the local zoo or stopping a semi-truck that's trying to run you over.
 However, the idea of owning a cartridge that shoots nearly an ounce of lead with two tons of force is a compelling thought!